Erasure-cooling, control, and hyper-entanglement of motion in optical tweezers

 This correction can be done in two ways (Fig.~\ref{Fig2}C), either: (1) \textit{Reset}, where we reapply Sisyphus cooling with site-selectivity~\cite{SM}, or (2) \textit{Replacement}, by discarding hot atoms and replacing them with cold atoms using atom rearrangement~\cite{Endres2016,Barredo2016}.
-At the end of the correction, we transfer any remaining atom in $\ket{{\downarrow}}$ to $\ket{{\uparrow}}$ using optical pumping~\cite{Madjarov2020} to avoid any vacancy defects in the array.
-To assess the efficacy of ECC, we use a 39-tweezer array, and measure $P_0$ via sideband spectroscopy on the $\ket{{\downarrow}} \rightarrow \ket{{ \uparrow}}$ transition (Fig.~\ref{Fig2}D).
-Starting from $P_0' = 0.77^{+1}_{-1}$ after Sisyphus cooling, we obtain a final motional ground state population $P_0 = 0.93^{+1}_{-1}$ with one round of reset, and $P_0 = 0.984^{+4}_{-5}$ with replacement.
-The maximum $P_0$ after reset is limited here by only doing one round of cooling, with a theoretical maximum of $P_0=P_0'+(1-P_0')P_0'\approx0.95$.
-In Fig.~\ref{Fig2}E we show the efficacy of ECC as a function of $P_0'$ obtained after Sisyphus cooling (allowing up to 3 rounds of reset cooling for the lowest $P_0'$ values); in general we find that ECC with replacement is especially insensitive to this initial cooling temperature.
-If we post-select on erasure detection, rather than applying active correction, we achieve $P_0 = 0.995^{+3}_{-4}$.
+Following ECC, we measure $P_0$ via sideband spectroscopy on the $\ket{{\downarrow}} \rightarrow \ket{{ \uparrow}}$ transition (Fig.~\ref{Fig2}D).
+Starting from $P_0' = 0.77^{+1}_{-1}$ after Sisyphus cooling, we obtain a final motional ground state population $P_0 = 0.93^{+1}_{-1}$ with one round of reset, and $P_0 = 0.984^{+4}_{-5}$ with replacement; for the latter, if we post-select on erasure detection, rather than applying active correction, we achieve $P_0 = 0.995^{+3}_{-4}$.
+The maximum $P_0$ after reset is limited by doing only one round of cooling, with a theoretical maximum of \mbox{$P_0=P_0'+(1-P_0')P_0'\approx0.95$}.
+In Fig.~\ref{Fig2}E we show the efficacy of ECC as a function of $P_0'$ obtained after Sisyphus cooling (allowing up to 3 rounds of reset cooling for the lowest $P_0'$ values); in general we find that ECC with replacement is insensitive to the initial cooling temperature.

-Having demonstrated the efficacy of ECC for our particular experimental realization, we now show that it outperforms even idealized, noise-free, conventional laser cooling in certain realistic parameter regimes (Fig.~\ref{Fig2}F).
-We first perform a noise-free simulation~\cite{SM} of ECC (purple line), and compare it against two possible realizations of ideal sideband cooling.
-The first is against cooling on the commonly used $^1S_0 \rightarrow {}^3P_1$ intercombination line~\cite{Cooper2018, Norcia2018} (green line), while the second is against idealized sideband cooling performed with infinitely small linewidth (red line), but including an effective spontaneous decay in order to remove entropy from the system~\cite{Zhang2022,SM}.
+Further, ECC outperforms even idealized, noise-free, conventional laser cooling in certain realistic parameter regimes (Fig.~\ref{Fig2}F).
+We compare noise-free simulations~\cite{SM} of ECC (purple line) against noise-free simulations of cooling on the conventional $^1S_0 \rightarrow {}^3P_1$ intercombination line~\cite{Cooper2018, Norcia2018} (green line), and of idealized sideband cooling performed with infinitely small linewidth (red line), but including an effective spontaneous decay in order to remove entropy from the system~\cite{Zhang2022,SM}.
+We find idealized ECC always outperforms idealized sideband cooling, but particularly so in the limit of low trap depth, where the sideband-resolved condition breaks down~\cite{SM}.
+This is so even when including realistic noise sources in the ECC simulation (dashed line), and for experimental results as well (blue points).
+Our results demonstrate that the high-fidelity cooling can be achieved practically at a much lower trap depth than normally expected, potentially opening the door to greatly expanding the size of tweezer arrays.